MickaelRigault/slicersim/README.md

 ```

 # Credits
-_adapted from the original MLAPerf v:0.18.0 developed by Y. Copin and M. Rigault_
+Developped by M. Rigault ; _adapted from the original MLAPerf v:0.18.0 developed by Y. Copin and M. Rigault_